 If you live in a harsher, colder climate that frequently experiences snow and storms, consider investing in a hardier deterrent.
 Metal spikes and rods typically last longer than plastic, but they may be a more significant upfront investment.
 Fake owls are usually made with plastic, and if they have moving parts or lights, they can fail and need maintenance or replacement.

-- Spikes are typically attached to a strip of metal and plastic and must be secured to a surface with nails, screws, or adhesive.
+- Spikes are typically attached to a strip of metal and plastic.
+The spikes must be secured to a surface with nails, screws, or adhesive, so be prepared for some light DIY work.

-- Fake owls are fairly easy to use and install.
-The package typically includes two screws, and the base has two holes to mount the owl onto a fence post or deck railing.
+- Fake owls often come with two screws and two holes along the base for mounting from a fence post or deck railing.
 Once the batteries or solar panels are in place and the owl is mounted, it’s fully functional.

 Our Top Picks